Helpful Links

 • Financially supporting the construction of a medical facility in Orkesumet, Tanzania.
 People in Orkesumet no longer have to travel 150 miles or more on foot to seek medical attention.

-• Raising enough money to put a roof on a church in Nabererra, Tanzania.
+• Raising funds to put a roof on a church in Nabererra, Tanzania.
 Previously, worship took place under the canopy of a circle of Acacia trees—beautiful, but not always practical.

 • Funding hundreds of small business micro-loans to mostly young women in Colombia to help them provide for their families.